 Simple English definitions for legal terms

-Read a random definition: follow-on offering
+Read a random definition: bill status

 A forbidden degree is a type of relationship that is so close that it is against the law to get married.
 For example, brothers and sisters cannot get married because they are in a forbidden degree of relationship.
 The law also prohibits marriages between other close relatives like aunts and nephews or uncles and nieces.
 This is because these relationships are considered too close and it is not allowed.